 Then, add a vertical axis containing prescriber names with the most recent on the bottom.

 Now, let’s start adding prescriptions.
 We have more than one type of prescription (opioids and benzodiazepines) to graph, so let’s use colors to distinguish the two.
 Let’s make opioids (or narcotics) red and benzodiazepines (or sedatives) blue.

-When we draw them let’s always make 1 pixel width = 1 day and let’s draw them with 50% opacity (I’ll explain later).
-If we magnify to the pixel level we can see how a 3 day, 7 day, and a 14 day opioid prescription should appear:
+When we draw them let’s always make 1-pixel width = 1 day and let’s draw them with 50% opacity (I’ll explain later).
+If we magnify to the pixel level we can see how a 3 day, 7 day, and a 14-day opioid prescription should appear:

 Okay, let’s now take the oldest prescription and put it in the graph.
-This prescription was for hydrocodone, 150 pills to be used over 25 days and was written about two years ago by Dr. Garcia.
+This prescription was for hydrocodone, 150 pills to be used over 25 days and were written about two years ago by Dr. Garcia.